opentok/opentok-react-native/README.md

 ```

 Newer versions of Android–`API Level 23` (Android 6.0)–have a different permissions model that is already handled by this library.

+## Samples

+To see this library in action, check out the [opentok-react-native-samples](https://github.com/opentok/opentok-react-native-samples) repo.

 ## Contributing